abuendia/spatial-prop/README.md

 ## Training the SpatialProp GNN

-We provide an example command to train SpatialProp on the `aging_coronal.h5ad` dataset from https://zenodo.org/records/13883177.

-    python scripts/train_gnn_model_expression.py \
-        --dataset aging_coronal \
-        --base_path path/to/anndata/dir \
-        --k_hop 2 \
-        --augment_hop 2 \
-        --center_celltypes "all" \
-        --node_feature "expression" \
-        --inject_feature "none" \
-        --learning_rate 0.0001 \
-        --loss weightedl1 \
-        --epochs 50 \
-        --do_eval
+Training the SpatialProp GNN can be done through the accompanying lightweight [API](./src/spatial_gnn/api/perturbation_api.py).
+Here we show an example of training the GNN on the `aging_coronal.h5ad` dataset from [Sun et al., 2025](https://www.nature.com/articles/s41586-024-08334-8) found at this Zenodo [link](https://zenodo.org/records/13883177):

+    training_args = {
+        "dataset": "aging_coronal",
+        "file_path": "/path/to/anndata",
+        "train_ids": ["train_mouse_1", "train_mouse_2"],
+        "test_ids": ["test_mouse_1"],
+        "exp_name": "aging_coronal_train",
+        "k_hop": 2,
+        "augment_hop": 2,
+        "center_celltypes": "all",
+        "node_feature": "expression",
+        "inject_feature": "none",
+        "learning_rate": 0.0001,
+        "loss": "weightedl1",
+        "epochs": 30,
+        "normalize_total": True,
+        "num_cells_per_ct_id": 100,
+        "predict_celltype": False,
+        "pool": "center",
+        "do_eval": True,
+        "device": "cuda" if torch.cuda.is_available() else "cpu",
+    }
+    test_loader, gene_names, (model, model_config, trained_model_path) = train_perturbation_model(
+        **training_args,
+    )

-An optional `--debug` flag can be added for quick testing.
-Note that the `--do_eval` flag computes Pearson correlation, Spearman correlation, and MAE metrics between predictions and ground truth as reported in the preprint.
+Setting `"debug": True` in the training config can be used for quick testing.
+Note that setting `"do eval": True` computes Pearson correlation, Spearman correlation, and MAE metrics between predictions and ground truth as reported in the preprint.
+An equivalent bash script for launching training is found [here](./bash/run_train_gnn_batch.sh).

 ## Deploy SpatialProp with a trained GNN: Inflammatory signaling example

-For this example, you can access the following dataset at https://zenodo.org/records/13883177.
-We show use of the lightweight SpatialProp [API](./src/spatial_gnn/api/perturbation_api.py) to deploy a trained SpatialProp model in predicting inflammatory response.
+We show use of the SpatialProp [API](./src/spatial_gnn/api/perturbation_api.py) to deploy a trained SpatialProp model in predicting response to perturbations on pro-inflammatory genes.

-In this example, we perturb pro-inflammatory cytokines IL-6, TNF, and IFN-γ in T cells and microglia of a coronal tissue section of mouse brain.
-Here the user specifies a dictionary of desired perturbations and multipliers that scale the gene expressions in the desired set of cells.
-For example, the baseline expression of IL-6 will be multiplied by 10 in both T cells and microglia in this example:
+For instance, we may want to perturb cytokines IL-6, TNF, and IFNG in T cells and microglia of a coronal tissue section of mouse brain.
+Here the user specifies a dictionary of desired perturbations and multipliers that scale the gene expressions in the desired cell types.
+We increase expression tenfold by specifying the following perturbation dict:

     perturbation_dict = {
         'T cell': {'Il6': 10.0, 'Tnf': 10.0, 'Ifng': 10.0},
         'Microglia': {'Il6': 10.0, 'Tnf': 10.0, 'Ifng': 10.0},
     }

-Then we can apply these perturbations and compute SpatialProp-predicted effects with the following API calls:
+Then we can apply these perturbations and compute SpatialProp-predicted effects with the following API calls.
+The first call saves the perturbed gene expression matrix into an anndata object at `save_path` in the `anndata.obsm['perturbed_input']` attribute.

     save_path = create_perturbation_input_matrix(
         adata,